losephjambert/Sprint-Challenge-State-Management-Smurfs/README.md

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I hated redux at first.
+It was so much boilerplate, so many different files, so many different concepts to juggle.
+But now that we've done the process a few times, I really see the benefits of it.
+It's kind of incredible.
+I love how we can move all of our state logic into this silo so that our components just deal with presentation or connecting to the store.
+It's really neat.
+I think redux also forces you to plan ahead a little bit.
+Hooks are great and everything, but it's really easy to just blindly start coding and then 💥 you're in a real pickle because you have to start moving state around.
+That's when bugs happen.

+The reducer pattern and the finite state machine paradigm are also really useful for other aspects of programming software.
+Those concepts will come into play in so many other areas of my career, so I'm excited to learn them now and start applying them to my work.

 ## Project Set Up

 Follow these steps to set up your project: